junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean holds his gaze, putting his hands down, nodding once.

 The heated sensation on his cheek goes away, so is the other small pain and wounds all over his body he doesn't realize he has.
+Even his shirts and jeans get cleaned up and smoothed down like coming fresh out of washing and ironing.

 Looking back in the angel's briefly brightened up eyes, Dean gives him another small smile.
 "Thanks Cas, good to have you back."

+Castiel swallows, not returning the smile.
+"There is something I have to tell you."

 <br>